isomerpages/moe-admiraltysec/index.md

       announcement_items:
         - title: Secondary 1 Posting
           date: 19 December 2025
-          announcement: A welcome letter will be sent via Parents Gateway (PG) by the end of Sec 1 Posting Day, with information on class and subject allocations.
-Please note that PG will not be available for 1-2 hours on 19 Dec (Fri) between 12pm to 5pm.  click here for more information
+          announcement: "A welcome letter will be sent via Parents Gateway (PG) by the end of Sec 1 Posting Day, with information on class and subject allocations.
+Please note that PG will not be available for 1-2 hours on 19 Dec (Fri) between 12pm to 5pm. please click the hyperlink below for more info:"
-          link_text: ""
+          link_text: Sec 1 Registration 2026
-          link_url: ""
+          link_url: /sec-1-registration-2026/
   - infobar:
       title: Appeal for a transfer
       subtitle: 2026 Secondary 1 students